sta210-sp20/website/content/policies.md

 ---

 ### Activities & Assessments
 The following activities and assessments will help you successfully achieve the course learning objectives.
-By experiencing the course content in different ways, you will not only gain a better understanding of data science, but you will also get experiences that can guide you as you apply what you've learned in future academic and professional projects.
+By experiencing the course content in different ways, you will not only gain a better understanding of regression analysis, but you will also get experiences that can guide you as you apply what you've learned in future academic and professional projects.
 <br>
 <br>

-#### Homework (20%)
+#### Homework (25%)

 In homework, you will apply what you've learned during lecture and lab to complete data analysis tasks.
 You may discuss homework assignments with other students; however, homework should be completed and submitted individually.
 Homework must be typed up using R Markdown and submitted in the appropriate GitHub repository.